amkirwan/grunt-versioner/README.md

 In your project's Gruntfile, add a section named `builder` to the data object passed into `grunt.initConfig()`.

 This shows all of the configuration options and their default values.
 Individual settings can be given for the different versioning types patch, minor, major and git.
 The files section is where to put the files you would like the script to update.
+Most users will only need to create a default task.

 ```js
 grunt.initConfig({